-As Highlighted in paragraph 3 of the Declaring and Managing Interests policy, the CCG needs to be aware of relevant interests that may impact on the work of the CCG.
+As Highlighted in Section 4 of the Declaring and Managing Interests policy, the CCG needs to be aware of relevant interests that may impact on the work of the CCG.
+The descriptions of interests in the boxes below are intended to be examples of the kind of interests that should be recorded and are not intended to be comprehensive.
 If you have any queries about whether an interest needs to be included on this form, please contact Peter McKenzie, Corporate Operations Manager for more information.

-Type of Interest Details Who holds the interest?
-(Self or other 8) Roles and responsibilities held within member practices Directorships, including non- executive directorships held in private companies or public limited companies (with the exception of those of dormant companies) which may seek to do business with the CCG (or where relevant, its providers) Ownership or part ownership of companies, businesses or consultancies which may seek to do business with the CCG (or where relevant, its providers) Significant share holdings (more than £25,000 or 1% of the nominal share capital) in organisations which may seek to do business with the CCG (or where relevant, its providers) Employment with an organisation which currently does or may seek to do business with the CCG (or where relevant, its providers)
+Type of Interest Details Whose interest?
+(Self or other 10) Action to be taken to mitigate risk Financial Interests - Roles and responsibilities held within member practices Directorships, including non-executive directorships held in private companies or public limited companies (with the exception of those of dormant companies) which may seek to do business with the CCG (or, where relevant, its providers) • Ownership or part ownership of companies, businesses or consultancies which may seek to do business with the CCG (or, where relevant, its providers) Significant share holdings (more than £25,000 or 1% of the nominal share capital) in organisations which may seek to do business with the CCG (or,

-8 See Paragraph 2.5
+10 See Paragraph 2.5